110 W 4th Ave rezoning and development permit application

 Remind me again why AbCellera needed to be at this particular location when they could have chosen a site that would have accommodated their need to grow and to build a campus?

-Gladjazz asked almost 3 years ago
+Gladjazz asked over 3 years ago

 This response has been provided by the applicant and future tenants of the building, Abcellera - AbCellera has chosen these prospective locations as the company is currently located at two sites in Mt.
 Pleasant and its expansion is premised on being in close proximity to these existing facilities.
 Integration of teams and technologies is essential to being an innovator and building a sustainable anchor company.